AndrewAnnex/SpiceyPy/README.md

 The NAIF C SPICE Toolkit Wrapper for Python 3, written using ctypes.

 *IMPORTANT*: I have no current affiliation with NASA, NAIF, or JPL.
-The code is provided as is, you shouldn't even think to use this for any production code until I get some fancy legal stuff written here.
-I think you get the gist.
+The code is provided "as is", use at your own risk.
 ### Introduction

 The [SPICE Toolkit](http://naif.jpl.nasa.gov/naif/).
-In short it is an essential tool for scientists and engineers alike in the planetary science field.
+In short it is an essential tool for scientists and engineers alike in the planetary science field for Solar System Geometry.
+Please visit the NAIF website listed earlier for more details.

 ### Completion